sagemath/sagewiki_to_gh-2022-10-10/days6.md

 == Schedule ==
 The [:days6/talks: schedule is here].
 All lectures on Saturday and Sunday, and the panel discussion on Sunday evening,  will take place in the Mathematics Department (29 on the map).
 All activities on Monday-Wednesday will take place in the Royal Fort Annexe (30 on the map).
 Also, see [http://ondrejcertik.blogspot.com/search/label/sage Ondrej's blog].

+-- Pictures ==

+[:days6/pictures: Post links to pictures on this page.]

 == Coding Sprints ==

 [:/sprint: Coding Sprint Organization Page]